top of page

 ABOUT A NEED

-Phytognosis was born out of a need for genuine high-quality botanicals at reasonable prices.
-As a practitioner of leechcraft and wortcunning, I was frequently unable to find authentic ingredients necessary for my workings.
-As an experienced practitioner of this ancient Art, I am able to bring that same quality to my clients and customers.
+Phytognosis was established in 2011 to address the need for high-quality, authentic botanical ingredients.
+As a practitioner of leechcraft and wortcunning, I frequently encountered difficulties in sourcing genuine materials necessary for my practice.
+Drawing upon my extensive experience in this field, I am now able to provide the same level of quality to my clients and customers.

 ABOUT THE WITCH